panva/node-oidc-provider/docs/README.md

 ### features

 Enable/disable features.
-Some features are still either based on draft or experimental RFCs.
-Enabling those will produce a warning in your console and you must be aware that breaking changes may occur between draft implementations and that those will be published as minor versions of oidc-provider.
-See the example below on how to acknowledge the specification is a draft (this will remove the warning log) and ensure the Provider instance will fail to instantiate if a new version of oidc-provider bundles newer version of the RFC with breaking changes in it.
+ Some features may be experimental.
+Enabling those will produce a warning and you must be aware that breaking changes may occur and that those changes will be published as minor versions of oidc-provider.
+See the example below on how to acknowledge an experimental feature version (this will remove the warning) and ensure the Provider configuration will throw an error if a new version of oidc-provider includes breaking changes to this experimental feature.

 <a id="features-acknowledging-an-experimental-feature"></a><details><summary>(Click to expand) Acknowledging an experimental feature